sswam/allemande/doc/intro.md

 ## What next?

-Click the **Help** tab, and ask Flashi some questions about the app, or they can introduce you to some different characters.
+Click the **Help** tab, and ask Aidi some questions about the app, or they can introduce you to some different characters.